wixtoolset/web/src/Docusaurus/docs/tools/heat.md

 The following properties control harvesting:

+**TODO: Explain where to put these properties and how they interact with the ones listed above. e.g DirectoryRefId and HarvestDirectoryDirectoryRefId - which one overrides the other?
+Or is one a template? **

 | Property | Description |
 | -------- | ----------- |
 | `HarvestDirectoryAutogenerateGuids` | Optional boolean property.
 Whether to generate authoring that relies on auto-generation of component GUIDs.
 The default is `$(HarvestAutogenerateGuids)` if specified; otherwise, **true**. |